Factory Method Design Pattern in C#

 TitaniumFactory Concrete Creator

-According to Gang of Four, we need to define an interface or abstract class for creating an object.
-In our example, it is an abstract class i.e. CreditCardFactory class.
+According to Gang of Four, we must define an interface or abstract class to create an object.
+In our example, it is an abstract class, i.e., the CreditCardFactory class.
 The second part of the definition says that let the subclasses decide which class to instantiate.
 In our example, the subclasses are PlatinumFactory, MoneyBackFactory, and TitaniumFactory.
-So these subclasses will decide which class to instantiate, for example, MoneyBack, Titanium, and Platinum.
+These subclasses will decide which class to instantiate, for example, MoneyBack, Titanium, and Platinum.

 Step 5: Consuming the Factory Method in the Client Code: